 9. Avoid the bank fees

-Withdrawing cash from an ATM abroad adds up a good amount of money.
-Do you know that you bank charges your for overseas withdrawing?
+Withdrawing cash from an ATM abroad adds up to a good amount of money.
+Do you know that your bank charges you for overseas withdrawals?
 There are some people who have no idea.
-For examples my bank charges me €2.50 for every ATM withdrawal abroad – despite the amount.
+For example, my bank charges me €2.50 for every ATM withdrawal abroad – despite the amount.
 So even if you need to withdraw cash, try to get a good amount instead of withdrawing everyday €50.00 for example.
 Also, if you don’t have a Revolut Card, consider getting one.
 For more information, check out my article Revolut Travel Card Abroad

 10. Buy a tourist card

-For the price of a tourist card you can pay to enter a museum of visit an attraction.
-You can save a lot with a card that will include either entrances or skipping the queue to certain places e.g. museums, get cheaper prices for attractions and it might also include your travel within the city using the bus, metro etc. It always depends where you go.
+For the price of a tourist card, you can pay to enter a museum or visit an attraction.
+You can save a lot with a card that will include either entrances or skipping the queue to certain places e.g. museums, get cheaper prices for attractions and it might also include your travel within the city using the bus, metro, etc. It always depends on where you go.
 But a card will certainly save you money.

 11. Eat & drink as a local

-Avoid eating at touristic places.
+Avoid eating at tourist places.
 You’ll end up paying a lot of money and eating bad food.
 Yes!
 I’m saying that from personal experience.
-Thanks to the internet you can search and find places where locals eat.
+Thanks to the Internet you can search and find places where locals eat.
 You’ll find cheap places and delicious food.
-Also check TripAdvisor or Foursquare and see what others have to say.
+Also, check TripAdvisor and see what others have to say.
 P.S: Try the local beer/wine, it’s cheaper and you’ll get to try something new.

 12. Avoid paying extra for hotel breakfast

 I’ve been to hotels where breakfast was charged €15.00 (in Madrid) and €22.00 (in Berlin).
 WHAT?
-With this money you can pay for a proper meal.
-Instead of that prefer to take a sandwich from a local cafe and a coffee which are likely to cost you less than €5.00
+With this money, you can pay for a proper meal.
+Instead of that prefer to take a sandwich from a local cafe and a coffee which is likely to cost you less than €5.00

 13. Walk around the city